Richard Golian

 Technological Europe: We Need Awareness, Investment, and a Winning Mentality

 When we Europeans look at the technological world, we have many reasons to be proud.
 Yet, many Europeans feel that we lack major tech companies and innovative firms.
 What we are truly missing, however, is awareness.
-People often don't realize that many significant tech companies were founded right here.
+People often don't realise that many significant tech companies were founded right here.

 • Spotify: Transformed the way we listen to music and became a global leader in streaming services.